GPT, But Backwards: Exactly Inverting Language Model Outputs: Results

-\paragraph{Performance on Large Language Models.} Table \ref{tab:model_table} reports the performance of SODA when inverting modern large language models.
-Contrary to expectations, language model size is not a very strong indicator of inversion success, whether that be measured by their parameter count, number of layers or the size of those layers.
-In fact, GPT-2-XL-1.5B is easier for SODA to invert than the $3\times$ smaller Qwen-2.5-0.5B model, and as easy to invert as the $17.6\times$ smaller GPT-2-Small-85M.
-At the same time, we keep the number of iterations equal for all models, which causes the search to use more compute for larger ones.

-Only for the Qwen family we see some indication that larger models are more difficult to invert, at least when the input length $n$ grows larger.
-Furthermore, note that their vocabulary size $|\mathcal{V}|$ is larger than that of the other models.
-We believe this to be a more reliable indicator of invertibility, since it directly impacts the size of the search space.

-\paragraph{Personally Identifiable Information (PII).} Table \ref{tab:privacy_table} evaluates the feasibility of using SODA to recover private information from the input text.
-Here, we are interested in reconstructing specific details: e.g. names, passwords, phone numbers and credit card numbers.
-In this respect, the exact inversion metric is less relevant, as long as we are able to reconstruct the tokens of interest (PII).
-For those, SODA is able to recover 9 password tokens and 15 ID card number tokens (see Table \ref{tab:pii_label_table} in Appendix \ref{sec:extra_pii_results}) and is more than four times more effective than other existing methods.

-However, the PII scores are too small for practical applications.
-This is a consequence of the input length range $n\in[15,25]$ of this dataset, which requires a considerable number of iterations to yield non-zero scores (see Figure \ref{fig:exact_vs_epochs}).
-Still, a dedicated adversary with access to a large collection of output logits may be occasionally successful.
+\paragraph{Privacy Attack Application.} Table \ref{tab:privacy_table} evaluates the feasibility of using SODA to recover private information from the input text.
+Here, we are interested in reconstructing specific details, thus exact match is less relevant as long as we are able to reconstruct the tokens of interest (PII).
+For those, SODA is able to recover 9 password tokens and 15 ID card number tokens (see Table \ref{tab:pii_label_table} in Appendix \ref{sec:extra_pii_results}) and is more than four times more effective than other existing methods - which likely struggled with the randomness of PII tokens.
+However, the PII scores are too low for practical applications.
+This is a consequence of the longer input lengths $n\in[15,25]$ in this dataset.
+Still, an adversary with access to a large collection of output logits may occasionally succeed.

-\paragraph{Slander Attacks.} A potential application is the detection of slander attacks, as recently proposed by \cite{skapars2024slanderexactinversiongenerative}.
-These attacks are attempts at discrediting the reputation of a language model provider by claiming that their model $f$ generated racist, offensive or otherwise harmful outputs, without revealing what the original triggering input is.
-If such outputs could be proven impossible to generate, the language model developers would have a defence against such attacks.